Mesothelioma: Paraoccupational secondary exposure

 Family members and others living with asbestos workers have an increased risk of developing mesothelioma, and possibly other asbestos-related diseases.
 This risk may be the result of exposure to asbestos dust brought home on the clothing and hair of asbestos workers via washing a worker's clothes or coming into contact with asbestos-contaminated work clothing.
 To reduce the chance of exposing family members to asbestos fibres, asbestos workers are usually required to shower and change their clothing before leaving the workplace.

 Asbestos in buildings

 Many building materials used in both public and domestic premises prior to the banning of asbestos may contain asbestos.
-Those performing renovation works or DIY activities may expose themselves to asbestos dust.
-In the UK, use of chrysotile asbestos was banned at the end of 1999.
-Brown and blue asbestos were banned in the UK around 1985.
-Buildings built or renovated prior to these dates may contain asbestos materials.
+Those performing renovation works or DIY activities may be at risk of exposure to asbestos fibres.
+In the United Kingdom, the use of blue (crocidolite) and brown (amosite) asbestos was banned in 1985, while the use of white (chrysotile) asbestos was banned in 1999.
+Buildings constructed or renovated before these dates may still contain asbestos-containing materials.

-Therefore, it is a legal requirement that all who may come across asbestos in their day-to-day work have been provided with the relevant asbestos training.
+In the United States, asbestos was widely used in construction materials until the late 1970s.
+The Environmental Protection Agency (EPA) and Consumer Product Safety Commission (CPSC) restricted or banned asbestos in several products between 1973 and 1978, including spray-applied insulation, wall patching compounds, and artificial fireplace ash.
+However, asbestos-containing materials remained in use into the 1980s, and many older buildings still contain them.

+In both the UK and the U.S., regulations require that workers who may come into contact with asbestos receive proper safety training.
+In the UK, this is mandated under the Control of Asbestos Regulations 2012, while in the U.S., the Occupational Safety and Health Administration (OSHA) requires asbestos awareness training for employees who may be exposed during construction, renovation, or building maintenance.